 Welcome to:

-Project 3.18 is a free weekly publication where we tell strange and surprising stories from baseball history and culture.
+Project 3.18 is a weekly publication where a fan-first writer tells strange and surprising stories from baseball history and culture.

-Oh, sure, swirly awards are great and all, but here’s what some of our favorite readers from our nearly 1000-strong community have said about their favorite Project 3.18 stories:
+Oh, sure, swirly awards are great and all, but here’s what some of our favorite readers from our nearly 1,200-strong community have said about their favorite Project 3.18 stories:

 I'm enjoying the bejezus outa these tales.
 Please keep it up.